At a Glance

 By choice, BJC is not affiliated with any of the major organized movements in Judaism.
 We are a trans-denominational congregation, predominantly using a Reform prayer book, plus additional liturgies created by Rabbi Schnitzer and drawn from traditional, Reconstructionist, Renewal and other sources.
 BJC is on the cutting edge of contemporary Jewish practice, yet maintains a strong connection to tradition.

 Religious School: BJC’s school meets on Saturday mornings for classes and special programs, with additional Wednesday Hebrew classes during grades 4-7.
 On Shabbat, students in Grades 4 and up have the opportunity to observe and participate in Shabbat Morning worship several times each year.
-The school has an enrollment of approximately 70 students.
 Parents are welcome and encouraged to be active participants in school activities.
 Our program includes interactive, multi-disciplinary learning, experiential programs, tzedakah/social action engagement, music, dance, arts, field trips, and more.

 Grades PreK-2 attend Saturdays from 10:00 am to 12:15pm.
 Grade 3 attends Saturdays from 9:00am -12:15pm.
 Grades 4-7 attend Saturday from 9:00am-12:15pm and Wednesdays from 4:30-6:00pm.
 Grades 8-10 meet once a month on Tuesdays from 6:30-8:00pm.
 For more information about our Religious School program click here.